Keith3895/gradbunkerApp/README.md

 An App built for GradBunker using ionic framework.
+The app is not functional anymore due to changes made to the backend of the GradBunker website.